open-source-welt/open-source-welt.github.io/index.md

-# The World of Open-Source
+# The World of Open Source

 ## [index of activities](index/) around the globe